 Recording "You Know My Name (Look Up That Number)"

-On this day, The Beatles started the recording of “You Know My Name (Look Up That Number)”.
-The recording process over a number of sessions between this day and November 1969, and it was finally released in March 1970, almost 3 years after this session.
+On this day, The Beatles began recording “You Know My Name (Look Up That Number)“.
+The recording process took place over several sessions between this day and November 1969.
+The track was finally released in March 1970, almost three years after the initial session.
+The song consisted of five parts that were recorded on different dates.

 John had arrived one night with this song which was basically a mantra: ‘You know my name, look up the number.’
 And I never knew who he was aiming that at, it might have been an early signal to Yoko.
 It was John’s original idea and that was the complete lyric.
 He brought it in originally as a 15-minute chant when he was in space-cadet mode and we said, ‘Well, what are we going to do with this then?’ and he said, ‘It’s just like a mantra.’
 So we said, ‘Okay, let’s just do it’.